pretix/pretix-docs/docs/guides/seating.md

 You can require a certain spatial distance between separate bookings.
 This can be useful if, for instance, you want to lower the risk of infection for your event's attendees during a pandemic.

-This feature relies on the distance between from one seat's center point to the next seat's center point in your layout.
+This feature relies on the distance from one seat's center point to the next seat's center point in your layout.
 It does not use the physical distance between seats at your venue.
-A pretix seating plan cannot be a guarantee that you are complying with regulation.
+Implementing a distance requirement in your pretix seating plan cannot be a guarantee that you are complying with regulation.

 We recommend taking measurements at your venue to determine the distance between seats.
 Then, [edit your layout](#creating-a-layout) in such a way that the distance between seats in the plan reflects the distance between seats at your venue.